-Catalinbread Dirty Little Secret mk3
+Catalinbread Dirty Little Secret Mk III

 The Catalinbread Dirty Little Secret (DLS) is an overdrive pedal bringing you the sound and response of a classic Marshall amplifier.

-It is designed to be an always on foundation pedal because it transforms any amplifier into those raging British stacks.
+Its always-on design transforms any amplifier into those raging British stacks.

 You can get a great clean sound just by rolling your guitar’s volume knob back!
-That’s the way the old school Marshall players did things!
+That’s the way the old-school Marshall players did things!